pnedev/nppgtags/README.md

 This is a front-end to GNU Global source code tagging system (GTags) for Notepad++.
 It provides various functions to ease project code navigation - search for file, definition, reference, literal, regular expression, perform auto-completion.

 You'll need GTags binaries for Win32 to use this plugin.
 Those are supplied with the plugin binary for convenience.
 You can also download them from [GNU Global official website](http://www.gnu.org/software/global/global.html) - look for the Win32 port.
-Put GTags Win32 binaries in folder named *NppGTags*.
+Put GTags Win32 binaries in folder named *bin*.

 **Build Status**